Rayan1605/DigitalRainProject/index.md

 ### 🤔 Lessons Learned

-- **Safety-first access**: Even in a controlled update cycle, randomness introduces volatility.
-Always validate vector size before accessing elements, especially in real-time systems.
+- **Safety-first access**: Always check before accessing: Even if your program runs in a controlled way, unexpected things can still happen.
+Always check the size of a list or vector before trying to access something inside it—especially in systems that run in real time.
-- **Edge cases matter**: This was not a constant issue—it occurred unpredictably due to a rare condition triggered by timing and probabilistic behavior.
-Guarding against edge cases is essential for robust design.
+- **Edge cases matter**: Edge cases are important: This bug didn’t happen all the time.
+It showed up randomly because of rare timing issues.
+That’s why it’s important to protect your code against unusual situations, even if they don’t seem likely
-- **Assertions are helpful**: While abrupt, runtime assertions like this are invaluable during development.
-They expose assumptions in your logic that may not hold under all execution paths.
+- **Assertions are helpful**: Use assertions during development: Assertions can stop your program suddenly, but they’re useful when building your code.
+They help you find wrong assumptions in your logic before they become real problems later.

 ### ✅ Conclusion